 Time and cost management are two essential processes of all projects.
-Baseline schedule and budget are main project management documents that should be created at early stages and kept updated throughout the projects life cycle.
+Baseline schedule and budget are essential project management documents that should be created at early stages and kept updated throughout the projects life cycle.
 Baselines are the time phased plans which are developed and approved formally.
 They provide estimates of durations, spending and revenue which is helpful for project performance measurement.
-A baseline budget includes a breakdown of all direct and indirect costs.
+A baseline budget includes a breakdown of expected contracted costs of various deliverables and indirect costs.
 On the other hand, a baseline schedule demonstrates the details of the durations required to complete various activities.
 In this article we will discuss baseline budget and its importance in project management.

 A baseline budget may include a cost breakdown structure, unit price analysis, overhead costs and cash flow.
 It can be prepared at any detail level based on the project’s size and requirements.
 Once a detailed baseline schedule is created and approved, cash flow and time phased plans of the baseline budget is created.